nutanix/karbon-platform-services/how_to/data_sources/nats/README.md

 ```console
 xi-iot create -f nats.yaml
 ```
-* If the yaml was configured correctly, you should now see a datasource in your UI called *ex_nats*.
+* If the yaml was configured correctly, you should now see a datasource in your UI called *ex-nats*.
 * This device can now be leveraged as a data source in entities such as Kubernetes Applications and Data Pipelines.

 ### Litmus